gpuweb/gpuweb/design/ErrorHandling.md

  - Should an object creation error immediately log an error to the error log?
    Or should it only log if the error propagates to a device-level operation?
     - Tentatively resolved: errors should be logged immediately.

+ - Should applications be able to intentionally create graphs of potentially-invalid objects, and recover from this late?
+   E.g. create a large buffer, create a bind group from that, create a command buffer from that, then choose whether to submit based on whether the buffer was successfully allocated.
+    - For non-OOM, tentatively resolved: They can, but it is not useful, and they will incur a lot of validation log events by doing so.
+    - For OOM, see other question about OOM.

+ - Should there be an API to query object status?
+    - Resolved: Yes.
+It is needed for testing.